Women in the Montana government: State house and senate leadership

 In the 67th Legislative Session (2021), both the House Majority Leader and Minority Leader were women, Republican Sue Vinton as Majority Leader and Democrat Kim Abbott as Minority Leader.
 The first woman in House leadership was in 1979, with Democrat Ann Mary Dussault serving as Minority Leader.
 Marian Hanson was the first Republican woman in House leadership, serving from 1993 to 1997 as Speaker Pro Tempore.
 In 1999, Emily Swanson served as House Minority leader, followed in 2001 by Kim Gillan.
 In 2007, a second Republican woman served as Speaker Pro Tempore, Debby Barrett.
 Jenny Eck served as Minority Leader in 2017.
 In total since 1889, eight women have served in Montana House leadership.
 There has never been a female House Speaker.

 In the 67th Legislative session (2021), of the four Montana Senate leadership positions, only the Senate Minority Leader was a woman, Democrat Jill Cohenour.
-The first woman in Senate leadership was Democrat Carroll Graham in 1975, who served as President Pro Tem.
-The next woman to serve in Senate leadership was Democrat Carol Williams, who served three legislative sessions in leadership, from 2007 as Minority Leader to 2009-2011 as Minority Leader.
-The first Republican woman in Senate leadership was in 2013, with Debby Barrett serving as president pro tem.
+The first woman to serve in Senate leadership was Democrat Carol Williams, who served three legislative sessions in leadership, from 2007 as Minority Leader to 2009-2011 as Minority Leader.
+The first Republican woman in Senate leadership was in 2013, with Debby Barrett serving as president pro tempore.
 She served again in 2015 as Senate President.
-In total, there have been four women since 1889 that have served in Senate leadership in any capacity.
+In total, there have been three women since 1889 that have served in Senate leadership in any capacity.